For more information on measles, visit the NHS Choices website.

 Age distribution of cases

-The median age of the 18 laboratory-confirmed cases measles cases reported in Scotland in 2019 is 24 years.
+No cases of measles have been reported in Scotland since 2019.
+In this year, the median age of the 18 laboratory-confirmed measles cases was 24 years.
 This compares to the median age of cases in 2016 (22 years) and 2017 (27 years).
 The median age of the two measles cases in Scotland in 2018 is not reported due to the potential for deductive disclosure.
 The age distribution of measles cases has varied over recent years but the majority of cases are observed in children and young adults.

 Vaccine Uptake Statistics